-When experiencing the installations of Nelo Akamatsu, one might be gently overcome by a very delicate, physical sense of calmness.
+When experiencing the installations of Nelo Akamatsu, one might be gently overcome by a delicate, physical sense of calmness.
 The artist incorporates Japanese culture, natural phenomena, and scientific knowledge into his pieces by utilising media such as electric devices, video and sound sculptures.
 Geomagnetism, glass, water and the sounds of their interactions are also central to Akamatsu’s most recent work, thus highlighting hidden patterns and rhythms that resonate within our daily lives.

-Chozumaki takes its name from chozubachi, a stone wash basin used to clean hands before a tea ceremony.
+Chozumaki comes from chozubachi, a stone wash basin used to clean hands before a tea ceremony.
 In traditional Japanese culture, the water in the chozubachi purifies the body and mind before participation in the sacred tea ceremony itself.
-In many cultures, water is associated with purification and meditative calmness, and is a central part of garden composition.
-Persian and islamic cultures designed magnificent gardens, such as the Alhambra in Granada, peaceful oases to hide away from the heat and noise with a very pronounced sense of aesthetic composition and where water was a central element.
-Similarly, in Japanese culture, as Akamatsu says: “ the concepts of traditional Japanese gardens are based on the perspective of fluctuation in nature, and my sense of fluctuation resonates with the rhythm and the vibration of the air and water in Japanese gardens.”
-Suikinkutsu accounts for a sound installation for the traditional Japanese garden, invented in the Edo period, where the sounds of water drops falling into an earthenware pot buried under a stone wash basin resonate through hollow bamboo utensils.
+Water is associated with purification and meditative calmness in many cultures and is a central part of garden composition.
+For example, Persian and Islamic cultures designed magnificent gardens, such as the Alhambra in Granada, peaceful oases to hide away from the heat and noise with a pronounced sense of aesthetic composition and where water was a central element.
+Similarly, in Japanese culture, as Akamatsu says: the concepts of traditional Japanese gardens are based on the perspective of fluctuation in nature, and my sense of fluctuation resonates with the rhythm and the vibration of the air and water in Japanese gardens.

+Suikinkutsu accounts for a sound installation for the traditional Japanese garden, invented in the Edo period.
+The sounds of water drops falling into an earthenware pot buried under a stone wash basin resonate through hollow bamboo utensils.
 And as we can see, water plays a very prominent role in Akamatsu’s art.
-In Chijikinkutsu, another of Akamastsu’s pieces, he uses the principle of geomagnetism – chijiki – to explore traditional form of sound sculpture – suikinkutsu.
-The piece – awarded a Golden Nica at Ars Electronica 2015- shows electromagnetised-needles gently striking the walls of glass vessels filled with water.
-The needles produce a delicate rhythmic clink as they respond to the influence of the geomagnetic forces, confronting the observer with the hidden strength of these movements and, after a while, transporting them in meditative state.
+In Chijikinkutsu, another of Akamastsu’s pieces, he uses the principle of geomagnetism1 – chijiki – to explore the traditional form of sound sculpture – suikinkutsu.
+The piece – awarded a Golden Nica at Ars Electronica 2015- shows electro-magnetised needles gently striking the walls of water-filled glass vessels.
+The needles produce a delicate rhythmic clink as they respond to the influence of the geomagnetic forces, confronting the observer with the hidden strength of these movements and, after a while, transporting them in a meditative state.

-You are a multidisciplinary artist, working across several media such as sound and video installations, sculptures, paintings and photography.
-You work also takes inspiration from nature and natural phenomena.
+You are a multidisciplinary artist, working across several media, such as sound and video installations, sculptures, paintings and photography.
+Your work also takes inspiration from nature and natural phenomena.
 How and when did this interest come about?

-Chijikinkutsu, is a minimalistic sound installation that uses geomagnetism, could you tell us about the intellectual process behind the piece?
+Chijikinkutsu is a minimalistic sound installation that uses geomagnetism.
+Could you tell us about the intellectual process behind the piece?